Cast of Oppenheimer walk out of UK premiere ahead of actors’ strike announcement

 Nearly 98% (97.91%) of the 65,000 members who cast votes were in favour, Sag-Aftra said.

+Meanwhile, British actors union Equity said it stands “full square behind our sister union”, stating it has also been experiencing “bullish engagers attempting to undermine its collectively bargained agreements”.

+The general secretary of Equity, Paul W Fleming, said Equity had been in “constant contact” with Sag-Aftra during the negotiations, adding that it will “continue to work closely and collaboratively on advice for artists working in the United Kingdom as the situation develops”.

-A statement from the Alliance of Motion Picture and Television Producers (AMPT) said: “We are deeply disappointed that Sag-Aftra has decided to walk away from negotiations.
+A statement from the Alliance of Motion Picture and Television Producers said it was “deeply disappointed” that the union had decided to “walk away from negotiations”.

 “This is the union’s choice, not ours.